bcgov/thlb_impact_analysis/README.md

 - (optional) Join the resulting summary statistcs table back to the original input polygon to attach the summary results back to the proposed WHAs.

 >[!Important]
 >The process above describee the basic steps to perform a THLB analysis request.
-It is common for clients to want more detailed information.
-For example, a client might want to know the breakdown of THLB impact baed on Mature/Immature Forests (which uses the VRI Proj_Age_1 attribute), The breakdown by different administrative areas, and the breakdown by Old Growth Defferal Area (OGDA) or Non-OGDA.
-These requests can by accomodated by performing additional **Identify** functins and then including those categories in the **CASE** section of the **Summary Statistics** tool.
+It is common for clients to ask for more detailed information.
+For example, a client might want to know the breakdown of THLB impact based on Mature/Immature Forests (which uses the **VRI Proj_Age_1 attribute**), The breakdown by different administrative areas, and the breakdown by Old Growth Defferal Area (OGDA) or Non-OGDA.
+These requests can by accomodated by performing additional **Identify** functions and then including those categories in the **CASE** section of the **Summary Statistics** tool.

 <!--
 - Sapsucker